 Comfortable with the basics but want to learn more?
-Join RBG’s herbarium curator, Nadia Cavallin, to enhance your tree ID skills and master the tricky trees of the forest!
+Join RBG’s Field Botanist and Herbarium Curator, Nadia Cavallin, to enhance your tree ID skills and master the tricky trees of the forest!
 We’ll learn to tell apart look-alike trees, such as red and black oaks, as well as identify some of the less common species.
 Inclement weather date: August 21.

 Fee: $25 + Service Fee.

 Please pre-register before August 4*

 About Nadia Cavallin